S-Belon/Python-Project/README.md

    pip install -r requirements.txt
    ```
 3. Create a private key for using the NASA API [here](https://api.nasa.gov/).
-4. In the cloned repository create a ``` .env ```.
+4. In the cloned repository create a ``` .env ``` file.
 In this file you ought to store the obtained API key as follows:
    ```
    api_key=YOUR_API_KEY
    ```